wiwintjoa/POC/README.md

 # POC

-this is sample project to research some module that will use in project. first one is using Throttle to limit api endpoint hit.
+this is sample project to research some module that will use in project

+#Throttle
+use actionfilter to implement throttle by limit api end point hit

+#WebApiThrottle
+use WebApiThrottle nuget package to limit api end point hit